Introduction to Japanese Particles

 Note: The adjective

-Na-adjectives do not conjugate themselves but simply add
+Na-adjectives do not undergo stem changes themselves.
+You simply add

 | Adjective | て-Form | Meaning |